dative/ddev-craftcms-vite/README.md

 ### Craft Setup:

-This repository is setup with the following Craft plugins pre-installed and configured:
+The following Craft CMS plugins are used on this site:

 - [Mailgun](https://github.com/craftcms/mailgun)
 - [Redactor](https://github.com/craftcms/redactor)